 We are grateful to each and every volunteer at YAH.
 Thank you all very much.
 You are the glue that holds us all together.
 Please consider volunteering, as we open we need more kitchen helpers and gardeners.
 A handyperson would be nice, too.

 Essential Meals on Wheels preparation and delivery will continue as always, unless school is cancelled.
 The Southwestern Vermont Council on Aging is the administrator of the Meals on Wheels program in Rutland County.
 Our center provides home cooked nutritious meals including protein, vegetables, milk/juice, bread, and fruit.
 The visit by the volunteer driver is just as important as the healthy meal.

-In order to SIGN UP for Meals on Wheels you much all the SVCOA at 1-800-642-5119 or (802)786-5990.
+In order to SIGN UP for Meals on Wheels you must call the SVCOA at 1-800-642-5119 or (802)786-5990.
 The program depends on participant contributions to help support it.
-There is a SUGGESTED donation of $3.50 for home delivered an/or pick up meals at the senior center.
+There is a SUGGESTED donation of $3.50 for home delivered and/or pick up meals at the senior center.
 Under 60 years of age, pick up available for $5.00.